 Make use of CTAs on landing pages to drive conversions: Use clear call-to-action buttons that are easy to find (above the fold).
 These are important because they guide the user towards the next action you want them to take on your website and helps move them closer to a desired conversion or goal.

-In this example by AirBNB, we can see that they use their branding colours for the CTA.
+In this example by AirBNB, we can see that they use their branding colors for the CTA.
 They have also strategically darkened the side of the picture where the text and CTA appear, to make it stand out more.

 8. Don’t ask for unnecessary information on forms